itzrossyo/Cryptosite-P2/README.md

 - Name: Cryptosite-P2
 - Website: [https://itzrossyo.github.io/cryptosite-p2/](https://itzrossyo.github.io/cryptosite-p2/)
-- Purpose: To show how easy it is to get into cyrpto.
+- Purpose: To show how easy it is to get into crypto.
 - Target Audience: Anyone interested in learning about cryptocurrencies, from beginners to enthusiasts.

 ### User Goals